vmware-archive/vsphere-storage-for-docker/jekyll-docs/datastores.md

 ## Multiple datastores Support

 By default the volume is created in the datastore that hosts the VM.
-But there are use cases where you want to create and consume volumes from different datastores for specific performance or functionality.
-The vDVS allows you to create a volume on any of the datastores available.
+But there are use cases where you want to create and consume volumes from different datastores for specific performance or functionality. vDVS allows you to create a volume on any of the datastores available.

 ## Default datastore
 By default when you just specify name of volume - it is created in the datastore that hosts the VM.